Founder and Director

-Nick is a mathematician and engineer by training.
-He was formerly Director of Humanitarian Engineering at the University of Canterbury, where he developed a distinctive field-based programme emphasising out-of-classroom, hands-on learning (including mathematics).
-With uncommonly broad interests and experience, his current research is concerned with the development of novel methods for groundwater exploration, ranging from very basic to cutting edge techniques requiring high performance computing.
+Nick is a mathematician and engineer by training, and has held academic appointments in the UK, France, Finland, the United States, and New Zealand.
+Most recently, he lectured fluid mechanics and geophysics at the University of Canterbury, where he also developed a distinctive field-based engineering programme emphasising out-of-classroom, hands-on learning (including mathematics).
+Nick undertook his early research training under the supervision of the eminent mathematician Professor Walter Hayman FRS, who remained a lifelong friend.
+With uncommonly broad interests and experience, his current focus is on the development of advanced methods for subsurface characterisation, from very basic to cutting edge techniques requiring high performance computing.
 Nick is equally at ease with both abstract mathematics and the practical engineering of well drilling and shotfiring.

 Lyell began drilling over 60 years ago when he worked on his father's cable tool drill rig during school holidays.
 With his wife Val he grew McMillan Drilling through the 1970s and 80s and introduced the first rotary drill rig into New Zealand in 1982.
 Both Lyell and McMillan Drilling have a long history of supporting University of Canterbury students.
 His infectious enthusiasm in the field and unparalleled knowledge of drilling and field engineering have been an inspiration.